Three members act in inquest concerning the death of a Lance Corporal on an air weapons range - Mar 2026

-She is building experience in all areas of Chambers’ expertise.
-In her first year of practice, she has appeared in the Supreme Court, the High Court, as well as the Coroner’s Court, the County Court and the Magistrates’ Court.
+Paula joined Chambers in October 2024 and is developing a broad practice in all areas of Chambers’ expertise.
+She has appeared in the Supreme Court and unled in the High Court, Coroner’s Court, County Court and Magistrates’ Court.

 Prior to joining Chambers, Paula was a Judicial Assistant in the King’s Bench Division assisting High Court judges.
 She attended the hearings and assisted with research and drafting in cases including: